Skip to content

 Why this Recipe Works

 • Simple.
-This homemade toffee recipe makes a candy maker out of even the most novice of cooks.
+This homemade toffee recipe is foolproof and makes a candy maker out of even the most novice of cooks.

 • Pantry staples.
-It only takes a few ingredients that you probably already have on hand.
+It only takes a few inexpensive ingredients that you probably already have on hand.

 • Tasty.
-It is so sweet and addictive and makes the perfect gift any time of year.
+It is sweet and addictive with incredible flavor.
+It’s the perfect gift any time of year just like my old fashioned hard candy!

 Find the full printable recipe with specific measurements below.